smartman1234/Network_Management_System/readme.md

 * make the frame of compare 1550, link to main   --- ok
 * make the frame of compare egfa, link to main    --- ok

-// 2015--11-06
+// 2015--11-10

-* re-organize the snmp info page of 1550
-* re-organize the snmp info page of elink
-* re-organize the snmp info page of egfa
+* debug the egfa   --- ok
+* fix alarm database with two step alarm functions    --- ok (new: severity column)
+* change to generic snmp php function (snmpget)    --- ok, but trouble w/ elink, so use previous

-* debug the egfa
+* change alarm thres egfa with deadbandth    --- ok
+* change alarm thres elink with deadbandth   --- ok
-* change alarm thres supplementation
+* change alarm thres eg1550 with deadbandth    --- ok
-* add alarm threshold function of elink
+* add alarm threshold function of elink    --- ok

-* make the frame of compare elink, link to mainpage
+* make the frame of compare elink, link to mainpage   --- ok
+* finish checkAlarmUpdatedIfYesTakeAction($time)

 * alarm threshold model functon into db 1550
 * alarm threshold model functon into db elink
 * alarm threshold model functon into db egfa
+* re-organize the snmp info page of elink
+* re-organize the snmp info page of egfa
+* re-organize the snmp info page of 1550